19 October 2017

 We can guarantee you’ll be hooked, too.

 As I mentioned, we spent 21 days on this road trip, but there’s plenty of scope to extend it if you have the time.
-Here’s our suggested itinerary….
+After all, there’s plenty more to see in Western Australia.
+However, here’s our suggested itinerary:

 Drive from PERTH along the Great Northern Highway to MEEKATHARA Accommodation Commercial Hotel